gboeing/osmnx/README.md

 ## Installation

-If you have any trouble with the installation, read the [docs](https://osmnx.readthedocs.io/).
+If you have any trouble with the installation, read the [docs](https://osmnx.readthedocs.io/) for more info.

-You can install OSMnx with [conda](https://anaconda.org/conda-forge/osmnx):
+Install OSMnx in a clean [conda](https://anaconda.org/conda-forge/osmnx) environment:

 ```
 conda config --prepend channels conda-forge